 - Return domestic airfares to Launceston, Tasmania

-- Some essential camping equipment per team of two (stove, tent).
-All equipment can be hired in Launceston.
-(Allow $50-$70 per person for main camping items.
-Please also let us know what gear you have so we can work out if it is better for you to hire or purchase).
+- Most equipment can be hired in Launceston.
+(Please also let us know what gear you have so we can work out if it is better for you to hire or purchase)

-- Travel insurance (It’s not compulsory to have travel insurance for this trek.
+- Travel insurance (It’s not compulsory to have travel insurance for this adventure).
 Please refer to the FAQ section)

 - Personal expenditure